paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 You can also roll it from the side.
 Or roll it directly toward one hand in attempt for baby to extend that hand to reach for it.

-This game is a great way to build hand-eye coordination.
+This game may be hard for baby at first.
+But soon enough he’ll love it!
+Plus it’s great for developing hand-eye coordination.

 **Suggested Item**: